A. Z. M. Shafiuddin Shamim

 Abu Zafar Mohammod (also A.Z.M.
 Shofiuddin Shamim; born 10 January 1969) is a Bangladeshi politician and businessman.
 He is chairman of SQ Group, a business founded by his father in 1961.
+He was an elected member of the 12th Jatiya Sangsad from Comilla-8 constituency.

-Personal life
+Person. life

 Shamim was born on 10 January 1969 in Barura Upazila, Cumilla.
-He completed his primary-level education at a district school.
-He completed H.S.C. at Comilla Government College. and B.Com.
-(Hon's) completed at Dhaka University.
-He was completed MBA degree from the University of the West of Scotland.
+He completed his Secondary School Certificate (S.S.C.) at Comilla Zilla School and his Higher Secondary Certificate (H.S.C.) at Comilla Government College.
+He later earned a Bachelor of Commerce (Honours) from University of Dhaka and completed a Master of Business Administration (MBA) at the University of the West of Scotland.

 Career

 Shamim is the vice president of the Comilla South District Awami League.
-He was submitted his nomination form to contest the Jatiya Sangsad election in Comilla-8 on 18 November 2023.
-He was elected to chairman of SBAC Bank in 2023.
-He was elected to the Bangladesh Parliament from Comilla-8.
+He was elected chairman of South Bangla Agriculture and Commerce Bank Limited in 2023.
+He was elected to the Jatiya Sangsad from Comilla-8 constituency in January 2024, where he served until the parliament was dissolved.
+He subsequently went into hiding following the resignation of Sheikh Hasina.

+Controversies

+On 7 April 2025, amid an ongoing investigation into allegations that he misappropriated approximately BDT 300 crore from a government project, a Dhaka court imposed a travel ban on Shamim, following an application by the Anti-Corruption Commission.